 Number of credit enquiries

 The number of credit enquiries will also impact the credit score.
 The more the number of credit enquiries on a person, the lower will the credit score.
 This is because, every time an individual wants to take a loan or refinance an old loan, the new lender will check their score.
-To check the score, a legally permitted enquiry has to be made.
+To check the score, the agency must make a legally permitted enquiry.
 Hence more the number of enquiries, shows the person is credit hungry and might reduce their credit score.

 Maintaining a good credit score can get a person more than just faster loan approvals.
 Below are the benefits of maintaining a good score.